 A number of Web Servers that support JavaServer Pages and Servlets development are available in the market.
-Some web servers are freely downloadable and Tomcat is one of them.
+Some web servers can be downloaded for free and Tomcat is one of them.

-Tomcat can be started by executing the following commands on windows machine:
+Tomcat can be started by executing the following commands on the Windows machine −

 %CATALINA_HOME%\bin\startup.bat or C:\apache-tomcat-5.5.29\bin\startup.bat

-Tomcat can be started by executing the following commands on Unix (Solaris, Linux, etc.) machine:
+Tomcat can be started by executing the following commands on the Unix (Solaris, Linux, etc.) machine −

 $CATALINA_HOME/bin/startup.sh or /usr/local/apache-tomcat-5.5.29/bin/startup.sh

-After a successful startup, the default web applications included with Tomcat will be available by visiting http://localhost:8080/.
-If everything is fine then it should display following result:
+After a successful startup, the default web-applications included with Tomcat will be available by visiting http://localhost:8080/.

-Further information about configuring and running Tomcat can be found in the documentation included here, as well as on the Tomcat web site: http://tomcat.apache.org
+Further information about configuring and running Tomcat can be found in the documentation included here, as well as on the Tomcat web site − https://tomcat.apache.org/.

-Tomcat can be stopped by executing the following commands on windows machine:
+Tomcat can be stopped by executing the following commands on the Windows machine −

 %CATALINA_HOME%\bin\shutdown or C:\apache-tomcat-5.5.29\bin\shutdown